GriffinSchneider/MoveViewUpForKeyboardKit/README.md

 With this ultimate weapon against it, the keyboard knows that it cannot prevail. ⚔

 🗡 In desperation, the keyboard animates itself with undocumented animation curves, but `MoveViewUpForKeyboardKit` parries by matching them perfectly!
-The keyboard is off balance, and `MoveViewUpForKeyboardKit` prepares it's coup de grâce. 🗡
+The keyboard falls to its knees, and `MoveViewUpForKeyboardKit` prepares its coup de grâce. 🗡

 `MoveViewUpForKeyboardKit`mercilessly handles the case where the keyboard is _already visible_, and keys fly everywhere as the dread keyboard explodes in a ball